 What's the benefit of purchasing with Barcode Bird?

 For the majority of sole traders, small businesses and independent producers, the massive costs of first registering with GS1 UK, purchasing barcodes and paying ongoing annual fees is prohibitively expensive, even if you only purchase one barcode.
-Instead of charging our customers hundreds of pounds, Barcode Bird offers our customers unique GS1 originated barcodes at bargain prices.
+Instead of charging our customers hundreds of pounds, Barcode Bird offers our customers unique GS1 originated barcodes at a competitive price.
 Our barcodes are genuine and authentic, offering you all the advantages without having to pay membership fees, hidden costs or annual subscriptions.

 Does my barcode "store" information about my product?